 Kayak to bygone Indian Key

-Within sight of the Overseas Highway, Indian Key Historic State Park is a unique stop on the drive from Fort Lauderdale to Key West.
+Within sight of the Overseas Highway, Indian Key Historic State Park is a unique stop.
 However, this one is located about half a mile offshore and only accessible by boat.

 Boasting a surprisingly rich past, Indian Key became the first county seat of Dade County in 1836.
 Wrecking ships was big business, and the first Indian Key inhabitants even wanted to compete with Key West.

 In the end it didn’t work out, and a long time has passed since anyone lived on Indian Key.
-But a visit to the island is both historically interesting and a great chance to see some exceptional marine life on the Fort Lauderdale to Key West road trip.
+But a visit to the island is both historically interesting and a great chance to see some exceptional marine life.

 To get to Indian Key, many visitors rent kayaks at the nearby Robbie’s Marina and paddle over.